xbach/docs/docs/trezor-faq/_sources/eshop.rst.txt

 I want to start the investigation.
 What should I do?
 ----------------------------------------------------

-In that case we will need you to contact us via support email `support@trezor.io <mailto:support@trezor.io>`_ to initiate the investigation process.
+In that case we will need you to contact us via `Support Center <https://trezor.io/support>`_ to initiate the investigation process.